Episode 66 │ An Unexplainable Vibe (LONDON)

 "I didn't know how to get out...
 Then I secured this opportunity to come here, and I just knew that it was what I was supposed to be doing."
 (Paige, Episode 66)

 When I was thinking of guests to interview for the second half of 2020, there were a handful of people I contacted just to see what would happen.
-Paige Mariah is one of those people.
+Paige Delaney (known online as Paige Mariah) is one of those people.
 She's a digital content creator who moved to London, England for graduate school at the beginning of 2019, and has been using her YouTube channel (also called "Paige Mariah") to document her journey.
 Her videos appeared in my YouTube recommendations around the same time that she relocated, and so I've been subscribed to her channel since the beginning of this particular chapter of her life.
-I've been incredibly inspired by Paige's openness, warmth, sense of humor, and ever-expanding willingness to take risks, and I thought it'd be fun to talk to her about her study abroad experience on the podcast.
-I was also encouraged by the relatively small degree of separation we seemed to have (she's close friends with Hope Robinson from episode 7, who I was pleasantly surprised to see in a good number of Paige's videos).
+I've been incredibly inspired by Paige's openness, warmth, sense of humor, and ever-expanding willingness to take risks, and I thought it'd be fun to talk to her about her study abroad experience on this podcast.
+I was also encouraged by the relatively small degree of separation we seemed to have—she's close friends with Hope Robinson from episode 7, who I was pleasantly surprised to see in a good number of Paige's videos.
 So I was elated when Paige responded to my initial email saying she'd love to be a guest on Young, Gifted and Abroad!

 Paige is from Chicago and has often mentioned online how much she loves her city and her close-knit family there.
 At the same time, there were notable occasions where she felt the impulse to get away from home.
 Despite her mom's initial resistance, Paige moved to Virginia to pursue her bachelor's degree at Hampton University because she wanted that HBCU (historically Black college or university) experience and a change of scenery.
-Directly after graduating from Hampton she got a full-time job back in her hometown, and four years later she couldn't ignore the feeling that she needed to be doing something else.
-While other people in her life were taking major risks, following their dreams, and even relocating to new places (including her then-boyfriend who moved to West Africa with the Peace Corps), Paige felt like she was at a standstill.
+She studied public relations and marketing, and directly after graduating from Hampton she secured a full-time marketing job at a non-profit organization back in her hometown.
+Cut to four years later, however, and she couldn't ignore the feeling that she needed to be doing something else.
+While other people in her life were taking major risks, following their dreams, and even relocating to new places (including her then-boyfriend who joined the Peace Corps in West Africa), Paige sensed that she was at a standstill.
 Instead of continuing to be comfortable yet dissatisfied with her life and work situation, she asked herself, "Okay, Paige.
 What are you going to do for yourself now?"
 And then London came to mind.

 Since graduating from college, Paige had started traveling internationally with her family, including a very significant trip to London and Paris in 2016.
 She fell in love with London during that trip, and when I asked what about the city appealed to her so much, she couldn't quite pinpoint it.
 She mentioned the "unexplainable" vibe London has, and how being there has always made her feel alive.
 She loves the way the city looks, and how creative and motivated she feels there.
 After that first visit, Paige briefly looked into options for graduate school in London.
 She knew for a while that she wanted to get her master's degree at some point, but she'd been stalling on it and also felt like moving to the UK for grad school was too unrealistic for her.
 So she set the idea aside.
 But her boyfriend's move to West Africa had her re-contemplating her own dreams, so she started researching again in earnest while at work.
 She didn't get the chance to study abroad when she was at Hampton because it didn't feel like the right time, so now would be her chance.